Recycling 101

 We Can All Get Involved

-Figuring out how to responsibly dispose of your waste can be overwhelming.
-But don’t sweat it — we’ll get you up to speed.
+Figuring out how to reduce and properly dispose of your waste can seem daunting, but we have the resources to help get you up to speed.

 Why Recycling Matters